gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 ```

-The classical example of a logarithmic problem is binary search:
+Indeed, the classical example of a logarithmic problem is binary search:

 ```py
 def mystery_function(numbers, value):